Overnight Chia Oats (Gluten-free, Dairy Free)

 Notes

 Oat Milk: I love the Minor Figures oat milk for my morning muesli, for my sleeping chocolate (Beam), and, now, for these oats.
-I do not like it in my coffee.
 As noted below, use whatever milk your heart desires.

 Weck jars: I love these Weck jars for storing the muesli because one is large enough for the entire batch with room for fruit.